one-2/portfolio-site-react/README.md

 # My Portfolio Site
-## About
-### Summary
+## Summary
-I want to be able to bring my ideas to the world quickly and at low cost, so I'm building myself a portfolio site in the MERN stack.
-This project will give me a custom platform to share information with the world.
-Simultaneously, I'm developing the skills I need to rapidly prototype and ship future software products.

-### Status
-I'm now **upgrading the full website stack from my v0.2 first draft.** I've completed a draft frontend and backend in v0.1 and v0.2 respectively.
-Now I want to add personality, polish, and best-practice programming throughout my project.
-That means
-* Designing a new UI,
-* Adjusting the project module structure,
-* Finishing the transition from Express/Node to Next.js serverless, and
-* Adding advanced features like accessibility/animations/SEO/responsive interfaces.

-See dev-notes/todo for more info.
+I built a MERN portfolio site to learn to bring my ideas and prototypes to the world quickly, at low cost.
+I learned a great deal through the project, including core full-stack web development skills, web hosting, and some web networking concepts.
+I learned the React framework and implemented the backend in Express-Node.js-MongoDB.
+I reworked the site to work with Vercel and hosted it live in development.
+I have learned so many new skills from scratch for this project.

+After successfully implementing the site, I transitioned to a hosted Wordpress instance to cut down on future maintenance and modification time, allowing me to focus on machine learning technologies instead.
+This was a fantastic experience in web dev!

-### Goals
+## Goals
-My ambitions for this project are to:
-1. Create a place where I can share my projects, research, and knowledge with interested people.
+1. Create a place where I can share my projects, research, and knowledge.
-2. Develop strong fundamental web development skills, and explore interesting advanced topics.
+2. Develop some full-stack web development skills.
-3. Hone my project management skills for self-directed projects.
-I want to perform self-directed machine learning research for my next project, so it's important to learn highly efficient, structured workflow practices.
+3. Hone my project management skills for self-directed projects, to prepare for self-directed projects in machine learning.
-4. Inspire other students to pursue their own self-directed learning.
+4. Inspire other learners.
 5. Demonstrate a technical competency to future employers.

+## Status
+✅  Complete.

-### Technologies
+## Technologies
 I am using the MERN stack for this project.
 I chose this stack because it has
 - Strong support from large companies, giving it a long expected lifetime.
 - High-quality learning resources on Coursera, my platform of choice.